-Sota alumna Faye Tan, 21, who left SOTA after four years for the Rambert School of Ballet and Contemporary Dance in London, says young people are discouraged by pessimistic labels attached to arts careers, such as "risky, difficult, poor and unappreciated".
+Sota alumna Faye Tan, 21, who left SOTA after four years for the Rambert School of Ballet and Contemporary Dance in London, says young people are discouraged by pessimistic labels attached to arts careers such as "ricky difficult poor and unappreciated".
+Now a full-time company artist and

+70 arts careers, such as "risky, difficult, poor and unappreciated".
 Now a full-time company artist and digital marketing manager at contemporary dance company Frontier Danceland, she says there is also no need for SOTA alumni to limit themselves to pursuing the arts as a hobby just because they are not training full-time or extensively in the arts.